 Enjoy more reliable polygon modeling.
 An efficient library enables faster, more consistent Boolean operations on polygon geometry.
 Produce better bevels with an extended Bevel tool.
 A more deeply integrated Modeling Toolkit streamlines polygon modeling workflows.

-This feature is open-sourced by Pixar and incorporates technology from Microsoft Research.
+Open-sourced by Pixar, this feature incorporates technology from Microsoft Research.
 Use both parallel CPU and GPU architectures for faster draw performance when deforming.
 Interactively view displacement maps without the need to render.
 Closely match subdivision surfaces generated in Pixar's RenderMan renderer.

 Create and edit polygon meshes with a production-proven, intuitive 3D character modeling and environment modeling toolset.
 Integrated modeling feature set built on technology from the NEX toolset from dRaster.
 Tools include Bridge, Poke, Cut, Wedge, Bevel, Extrude, Quad Draw, and Chamfer Vertex.
 You can preview or render smoothly subdivided meshes while editing a lower-resolution proxy or cage.